ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 the infix + operator and the two arguments [a] and [b].
 So we can see how the AST that we would have to construct would have to look, but we still have no idea how we could construct such an AST in detail.
-Well, the [macros]{.mod} module would contain the functions what we need for that, but it is not easy to find the right functions there.
+Well, the [macros] module would contain the functions what we need for that, but it is not easy to find the right functions there.
 The [dumpAstGen()] [macro] can list us exactly the needed
 functions: